jclyons52/conduit/STRUCTURE.md

 ## Development Workflow

-1. Make changes to `packages/conduit`
+1. Make changes to `packages/typewryter`
 2. Tests run automatically with Turborepo
-3. `apps/example` rebuilds using new conduit version
+3. `apps/example` rebuilds using new typewryter version
 4. Documentation can reference new features
 5. All outputs are cached for fast iteration